 Planning and Zoning (includes site plans and subdivisions)

-Urban Renewal and Community Development Agency
+Planning Commission and Urban Renewal & Community Development Agency

 The Planning Department consists of professionals who work to provide the highest quality of service possible in the areas of land use and development, long-range planning, housing, community development, and economic development.
 The Department exists to

 - Guide the land use, planning, and development process in the City of Paducah

 - Ensure the orderly use and reuse of land now and for the future